-Thousands of refugee children are at risk in Europe right now.
-It is estimated that there are over 1,000 unaccompanied children in France.
-There are many more in Greece and Italy.
-Some of those children have a legal right to travel safely to the UK, either because they have close family here who can look after them, or because of the Dubs amendment to the Immigration Bill, which offers protection to some of the most vulnerable unaccompanied refugee children in Europe.
+Children trying to reach their relatives in any European country have a legal right to travel safely through Europe.
+Either because they have close family in their destination country who can look after them, or because of the Dubs amendment to the Immigration Bill, which offers protection in the UK to some of the most vulnerable unaccompanied refugee children in Europe.

 We want to help them access those rights.